alfieprojectsdev/webdevportfolio_ap/README.md

 - 4- to 6-digit addition, subtraction, multiplication and division problems
 - Adjustable font sizes (10x10 grid on A4 paper)
 - Visual separator between addends and answer line

+**Bonus**: Makes a decent case for budgeting a printer — even for underfunded schools.
+A single A4 sheet can serve up multiple problems per session, tailored to the day’s lesson.
+Print only what’s needed, when it’s needed — no waste, no bulk orders.

 **Status**: [Fully working](https://apelicano.github.io/windowcards/) and in classroom use.
 Ongoing updates based on teacher feedback.